dword-design/nuxt-mail/README.md

 ## Sending emails from the client

 Sending emails has security implications, which means that server side and client side work a bit differently.

 On the server side you can basically do anything you can also do with nodemailer, but you also have to be careful.
-For the client side, you define so-called message configs that are triggered by the client but are actually executed on the server.
+For the client side, you define so-called **message configs** that are triggered by the client but are actually executed on the server.
 Think of them like templates that have parameters and you trigger them via the client.
 This approach is similar to what [EmailJS](https://www.emailjs.com/) does.

 You can also define multiple message configs, depending on the use cases.
-To define configs, set the `configs` property in your module config.
-Then you reference the config via the first parameter of `this.$mail.send`.
+To define message configs, set the `configs` property in your module config.
+Then you reference the configs via the first parameter of `this.$mail.send`.
 Here is an example:

 ```js
 export default {